 -

-Proof of name for each person in the household.
-Examples: driver’s license, passport, Massachusetts ID, lease agreement or health insurance card.
+Proof of name for each person in the household is required when registering for the first time.
+Examples include: driver’s license, passport, Massachusetts ID, lease agreement or health insurance card.
 For children in the household, a birth certificate, passport or Massachusetts health card may be used for identification.

 Please note that there is just one order per household.
 If several adults live in your home, please list them all on your application.